sameer21100/market/README.md

 # Credify Bazaar

-Credify Bazaar – A Flask-based mini-market with budget tracking and Razorpay-powered wallet top-ups.
+A Flask-based mini-market with budget tracking and Razorpay-powered wallet top-ups.

 ## Live